 This eliminates nervousness on my part, knowing that I only have one or two times a year to prove myself.
 We have a very exhausting job, the margin to make mistakes is very likely – you should watch us teach more often.

-6. We are a subject of continuous scrutiny.
+6. We are a subject of constant scrutiny.

 7. Maintain an open-line for us to reach you.

-When we can communicate with you we become effective as a team.
+When we can communicate with you, we become active as a team.

 8. They say, best teachers belong to the classroom.

 If you believe I am a good teacher, maybe one of the best, let me do what you think I do best, to teach.
-Putting me on committee works, gears me for administrative work, I want to help around but giving me workload compromises my skills.
+Putting me on committee works gears me for administrative action, I want to help around but giving me workload compromises my skills.